Nacre: Mechanical properties

+When dehydrated, nacre loses much of its strength and acts as a brittle material, like pure aragonite.
+The hardness of this material is also negatively impacted by dehydration.
+Water acts as a plasticizer for the organic matrix, improving its toughness and reducing its shear modulus.
+Hydrating the protein layer also decreases its Young's modulus, which is expected to improve the fracture energy and strength of a composite with alternating hard and soft layers.

 The statistical variation of the platelets has a negative effect on the mechanical performance (stiffness, strength, and energy absorption) because statistical variation precipitates localization of deformation.
 However, the negative effects of statistical variations can be offset by interfaces with large strain at failure accompanied by strain hardening.
 On the other hand, the fracture toughness of nacre increases with moderate statistical variations which creates tough regions where the crack gets pinned.
 But, higher statistical variations generates very weak regions which allows the crack to propagate without much resistance causing the fracture toughness to decrease.
 Studies have shown that this weak structural defects act as dissipative topological defects coupled by an elastic distortion.